bakerwm/academic-kickstart/content/home/collaborators.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = "Collaborators"
+title = "Usefull links"
-subtitle = ""
+subtitle = "Collaborators and usefull links"

 [content]
   # Page type to display.
 E.g. project.